Aviral1303/VectorDB/README.md

 # Vector DB API (FastAPI)

-A clean, typed REST API to organize text chunks with vector embeddings and perform k-Nearest Neighbors (kNN) search.
+A REST API to organize text chunks with vector embeddings and perform k-Nearest Neighbors (kNN) search.
 It is containerized and includes custom index implementations, concurrency controls, optional persistence, and a minimal Python SDK.

 ### Objective
 - CRUD for Libraries → Documents → Chunks